petercz1/video_reformatter/README.md

 ## operation

-* run with `php index.php`
+* run with `php -S localhost: 4567`
-* if debug is enabled, watch for problems in debug.log
+* use your browser and navigate to `localhost:4567`
 * if the file container is already mp4 but changes have to be made inside, the new file will be called `yourfile.new.mp4`

-## how it works

-1. create an options object and initialize debug if required
-2. create a getfiles object
-3. iterate through the files
-4. create a processvideo object and inject each file
-5. create a codecs object for each file to get details of container/video/audio (codecs object uses `mediainfo`)
-6. process each file using `ffmpeg`

 ## version history
+* 3.0.0 added simple frontend built with web components and a bit of bootstrap 4
 * 2.0.0 refactored into classes
 * 1.0.0 proof of concept